 Every June, our development team embarks on the great journey to sunny San Jose, California for Apple’s Worldwide Developers Conference.
 This year the journey was…shorter.
 In fact, it was just a few steps to the couch for the first remote WWDC.
-Amidst all the challenges facing the world, Apple did what they do best: think different.
+Amidst all the challenges facing the world, Apple did what they do best: Think different.

-While we’ve really missed hanging out with everyone in San Jose, this is easily a WWDC for the record books.
+While we’ve really missed hanging out with everyone in San Jose, this was easily a WWDC for the record books.
 Here are a few highlights from our week as WWDC draws to a close.

 macOS: This one goes to 11 👩🎤